X-VPN Review 2022

 Speed – How fast is X-VPN?

 As for speeds, X-VPN is actually pretty decent.
-I played around with a lot of its servers and was quite impressed by the overall speeds it managed to deliver on my 35 Mbps test connection.
+I played around with many of its servers and was quite impressed by the overall speeds to deliver on my 35 Mbps test connection.
 First, here’s a screenshot of my default internet speeds without X-VPN connected:

 When connected to X-VPN’s Canadian server, I received around 25.4 Mbps downloading speed.
 So far, really impressed by its speeds.

 With the US server of X-VPN, I managed to get slightly reduced speeds.
 On average, the US servers managed to put out around 22 Mbps download speed which was still quite decent.

 Lastly, I also checked the speeds with the UK servers, and again, the results were quite impressive.
 On average, the UK server managed to output around 24.9 Mbps download speed.
 Overall, X-VPN certainly impressed me with its speeds.

 Streaming – Does X-VPN work with Netflix?

 Yes, X-VPN does unblocks US Netflix.
-This is seriously impressive considering that most VPNs nowadays don’t really work with Netflix.
+This is seriously impressive, considering that most VPNs nowadays don’t really work with Netflix.
 So, it’s more than impressive to it working with Netflix US.
-As for performance, I tried streaming a bunch of shows on American Netflix and didn’t encounter any issues what so ever.
+As for performance, I tried streaming many shows on American Netflix and didn’t encounter any issues whatsoever.

 Other Streaming Services that work with X-VPN

 Aside from Netflix, X-VPN also surprisingly managed to unblock Hulu with the US server.
-Although the streaming quality was not all that great, however, I did manage to stream shows on Hulu without any issues at all.
+Although the streaming quality was not all that great, I managed to stream shows on Hulu without any issues at all.